HimanshuKumarSahu/Push-Omegle/README.md

 - Connect wallet, sign MM message.
 - Connect to peer or stay online.
-- video call when a peer is up.
+- Video call when a peer is up.

 ## How to run locally